freenas/freenas-docs/userguide/snippets/alertevents.rst

 * hardware events detected by an attached :ref:`IPMI` controller

-* error found with the :ref:`Active Directory` connection
+* an error with the :ref:`Active Directory` connection

 * ZFS pool status changes from :guilabel:`HEALTHY`